Police arrest 3 in killing of B.C. Sikh activist Hardeep Singh Nijjar

 Sexual assault suspect sought by Ottawa police

-The Ottawa Police Service is asking the public for help in identifying a suspect allegedly involved with a sexual assault that happened at a home on Albert Street two months ago.
+The Ottawa Police Service is asking the public for help in identifying a suspect allegedly involved with a sexual assault that happened at a home on Albert Street three months ago.

-Forcing public servants back to downtown Ottawa harms satellite communities: North Grenville mayor

-The mayor of North Grenville, just south of Ottawa, says hybrid work has been a boon to her community, and a recent move by the federal government to force public servants back to downtown Ottawa office buildings is misguided.

 Atlantic